Barry University: Cor Jesu Chapel

 The Cor Jesu ("Heart of Jesus") Chapel is intended to be the spiritual and physical heart of the campus.
 It was financed with the aid of Margaret Brady Farrell, a parishioner of St. Patrick's Church in Miami Beach.
 Soon after discovering that the construction of the Cor Jesu was postponed due to insufficient funds, Farrell donated all the funds needed for completion the chapel's construction.
 In her honor, the Division of Business and Finance building was dedicated as "Farrell House".
 The chapel is topped by an 80 ft tower holding carillon chimes.
 It seats 500 persons.
 Traces of Romanesque architecture can be seen in the inside of the chapel which "was built in choir style with wood wainscoting and a canopy over the altar".
 A stained-glass window of amber color, containing the image of a Celtic cross, is visible from the main entrance of the campus.

 Facilities

 Barry University's main campus is in Miami Shores, Florida.
 While the main campus is in Miami Shores, Barry University offers several continuing adult education classes at other locations in Florida.
-Barry University has a campus in Orlando containing the Dwayne O. Andreas School of Law and a campus in Saint Petersburg that has the second branch of its Physician Assistant Program.
-Barry University also has a campus on the island of St. Croix, where a third branch of its Physician Assistant Program is located.
+Barry University has a campus in Orlando containing the Dwayne O. Andreas School of Law.

 There are more than 40 buildings at the Miami Shores campus.
 These contain technology laboratories and indoor and outdoor sporting facilities.

 The Monsignor William Barry Memorial Library contains more than 710,000 items, including 2,600 periodical titles, 5,000 audiovisual items, 150 electronic databases, and an "excellent Catholic American collection".
 The library also contains a collection of documents pertaining to Operation Pedro Pan.